 What is a personal statement?

 Your personal statement is an important part of your postgraduate application.
-This is your chance to engage the Admissions Tutors and demonstrate your passion and enthusiasm for your chosen subject.
+This is your chance to engage the Course Selectors and demonstrate your passion, enthusiasm and commitment for your chosen course.
+You can use it to clarify and expand on any information in your application and highlight what you want us to know.
+It should be personalised for the specific course you are applying for.

 What should you write about?